akintunero/olumayowa.dev/README.md

 <br>

-I'm Enthusiastic about LINUX, DevOps, Automation, and the Cloud Space.
+I'm Enthusiastic about Linux, DevOps, Automation, and the Cloud Space.
 I have spent a few years as a Submarine Optical Network Engineer helping content providers move their content from Europe to Africa via the Submarine cable system.
 I have been able to deliver over 1.2Tbps of bandwidth on the Submarine and Terrestrial Optical systems.
   I have always been interested in building hence me finding my way towards the Cloud and DevOps space.

   <br>